lacouture100/DWD-2-Poster/README.md

 ![Specific circles.](assets/process_4.jpg)
 ![Top,middle and bottom classes.](assets/process_9.jpg)

 After I finished with the layout structure and the main geometries in place, I focused on each of the texts.
 First I did the middle texts and then I proceeded with the bottom texts.
-I left the font for the end, using an online tool to identify the font.
+I left the font for the end, using an [online tool]:https://www.myfonts.com/WhatTheFont/ to identify the font.

 ![Font identified.](fontAnalysis_2.jpg)